fontdeck/overlay/README.md

 #Overlay

-This javascript function enables one font to be added ontop of another.
+This javascript function enables one font to be added on top of another.

-Some fonts are designed to be used together, such as *Acier Bat Display Outline* and *Acier Bat Display Strokes*.
-This script enables people to specify a font to overlay using the :after psudo class.
+Some fonts are designed to be used together, such as _Acier Bat Display Outline_ and _Acier Bat Display Strokes_.
+This script enables people to specify a font to overlay using the :after pseudo class.

 ##Requirements
 * Requires Javascript, but degrades gracefully using the `has-overlay` class